-The Dymaxion cycle consists of 4 x 30-minute naps throughout the day (roughly every 6 hours), which results in 2 hours of sleep time in total.
+It consists of 4 x 30-minute naps throughout the day (roughly every 6 hours), which results in 2 hours of sleep time in total.
 This is best suited to those who don’t require much sleep, or those with the DEC2 gene, also known as short sleepers.
 This might also be beneficial for those who can fall asleep quickly once they get to bed.

 Beyond any unusual sleep patterns, it’s massively important that you still get enough sleep, in whatever form that takes.
-We recommend you get roughly 8 hours sleep a night, however this doesn’t have to be exclusively with a monophasic cycle.
+It’s recommended to get roughly around 8 hours of sleep a night.
+However, this doesn’t have to be exclusive to a monophasic cycle.

 One of our other infographics, 7 Sleep Mistakes You Don’t Know You’re Making and How to Fix Them, looks at what you can do about the sleep you’re getting now, regardless of pattern.